quki3/git/README.md

   The installation process is pretty simple you just to go to this page <a href="https://git-scm.com/download">https://git-scm.com/download</a>

 ## CHALLENGES
   1. 1/
+     - a/  with this source <a href="https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup">doc</a> check your configuration settings.
-     - A/  With this documentation <a href="https://git-scm.com/docs/git-init">Git</a> create the first version history of our code .
+     - b/  With this documentation <a href="https://git-scm.com/docs/git-init">Git</a> create the first version history of our code.
-     - B/  with this source <a href="https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup">doc</a> check your configuration settings
-     - c/